sktime/enhancement-proposals/steps/08_benchmarking/step.md

 * It does not support custom benchmarking workflows, users are forced into a set of default choices;
 * It does not support different paralelization options.

-[concise introduction to problem and overview of proposed solution]

-For preliminary discussions of the proposal presented here, see issue: [links to issues/pull requests]
+For preliminary discussions of the proposal presented here, see [issue](https://github.com/alan-turing-institute/sktime/issues/141)

 ## Contents
 [Problem Statement](#Problem-statement)